Jenő Csaknády: Return to AEK

 In November 1966 Csaknády left Nuremberg and in January 1967 he returned to AEK.
 AEK continues their championship run and finished in second place, three points behind the first Olympiacos, while in the cup it is eliminated by Panathinaikos in the quarter-finals.
 The following season, Csaknády's AEK proved to be relentless, tireless with the players having great mental strength and quite strong and leading the standings after an emphatic 4–1 away victory over Olympiacos on the 9th matchday.
 A few months later, he triumphantly won the championship with 22 wins, 6 draws and 6 losses, while in the semi-final of the Greek Cup, AEK was eliminated, losing 2–1 to Olympiacos.
 In June 1968, Tsaknady decides to leave the bench of AEK despite the great love of the crowd and management and the effort to convince him.

 PAOK

 In the summer of 1969, Csaknády returned to Greece on behalf of PAOK, with a warm and massive acceptance from the fans of the club from Thessaloniki.
 There he also applied the same tactics, remaining unruly in matters of discipline while working quite well with the infrastructure departments.
 PAOK finished fifth and reached the final of the Greek Cup where they were defeated 1–0 by Aris and at the end of the season his contract was terminated.

 Strasbourg

-In February 1971, Csaknády took charge of Strasbourg, who played in Ligue 2 at that time.
+In February 1971, Csaknády took charge of Racing Strasbourg, who played in Ligue 2 at that time.
 He started with five defeats, one draw and one win and elimination from the Coupe de France.
 In April 1971 he was fired a few games before the end of the championship, thus ending his long career on the benches ingloriously.